-The key KPIs that are used to track the progress on the Duty are:
+The KPIs that are used to track the progress on the Duty are:

-- Number of staff that completed Public Sector Equality and Human Rights Duty training (Numbers from Totara). - Number of instances where departments implement the S42(1) equality and human rights impact assessment under the Address Step of the Duty in the development and review of plans, policies, strategies and programmes.
+- Number of staff that completed Public Sector Equality and Human Rights Duty training course (Numbers from Totara). - Number of instances where departments implement the EHRIA under the Address Step of the Duty in the development and review of plans, policies, strategies and programmes. - Producing an Annual Report based on an amalgamation of the department reports on their progress on implementing the Duty and addressing Equality and Human Rights issues.